juergenhoetzel/emacs-nexus/README.md

 # Customization

 By default *Sonatypes Maven Central Repository*  is used.
-You can configure usage of your own Nexus Server:
+You can configure your own Nexus Server:

  M-x customize-variable nexus-rest-url